Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Introduction

 Ever since the remarkable discovery that quantum mechanical systems can in principle be used for computational purposes by pioneers such as Benioff \cite{Be82}, Feynman \cite{Fe82}, and Deutsch \cite{De85}, researchers have considered the feasibilities of implementing such computations in a rich variety of physical models.
 These models include phenomena such as light, electrons, atomic nuclei each of which have degrees of freedom such as position, path or spin into which quantum information can be encoded, processed and measured.
 The measurement spectrum can be discrete, for example measuring spin up or down or position being left or right, or continuous, for example measuring the angle of the spin axis or where on a line the particle is located.

-This distinction between whether the spectrum of measurement, or preparation, is discrete or continuous is at the heart of the difference between discrete variable and continuous variable versions of quantum information.
-A system is considered to be continuous variable when either the spectrum of preparation or the spectrum of measurement is continuous.
+This distinction between whether the spectrum of measurement, or preparation, is discrete or continuous is at the heart of the difference between discrete variable and continuous variable versions of quantum information~\cite{Ad12}.
+Continuous variable studies are most often linked to harmonic oscillators because quantum optics has powerful tools to prepare, process and measure optical field modes~\cite{Le97}, which are analogous to harmonic oscillators.

-The processing of quantum information in discrete variable systems has the advantage of being amenable to the theory of quantum error correction.
-Discrete variable systems, where experimentalists have successfully demonstrated the potential computational power of quantum systems, include trapped ions \cite{KMW02}, liquid nuclear magnetic resonance \cite{VSB01} and quantum dots \cite{LD98}.

-Processing with continuous variable systems has the advantage of being amenable to many physical preparation and measurement procedures that feature continuous tunability.
-Continuous variable quantum information is the less studied of the two types yet offers new insights that can engender creative thinking about new quantum algorithms.
-Given the significant progress that has been made in recent years in understanding and controlling quantum optics systems \cite{BP03,FSB98,GG02,AFK08,AYA07,Br98,EP02,BSBN02,BS02}, there seems to be a potential for further progress in realizing quantum computation using continuous variables.

-Continuous variable studies are typically linked to harmonic oscillators because quantum optics has powerful tools to work prepare, process and measure optical field modes~\cite{Le97}, which are analogous to harmonic oscillators.
-Quantum optics also offers an easy-to-implement Fourier transform, which maps canonical position states to canonical momentum states.
-The duality between position and momentum states is evident in that the magnitude of the overlap between any position and any momentum state is constant regardless of the choice of position and momentum states.

-This duality is only exact for continuous position and momentum over an unbounded spectrum, which is an unattainable ideal.
-A well-know example of this duality is the time-bandwidth uncertainty relation of Fourier transforms.
-This inherent uncertainty relation limits the performance of quantum algorithms implemented over qudits encoded into position states of a single harmonic oscillator \cite{AHS09,AHS11}.
-Encoding over sufficiently many harmonic oscillators \cite{CHMS10} ameliorates this limitation somewhat.

-Continuous variable quantum information processing may be thought of as a model of quantum computation.
-The circuit model was the first such model~\cite{De89}, and the circuit and one-way quantum models are examples of different models \cite{Ne06}, which are distinguished by different processing methods.
-The continuous variable model of quantum computation has inspired a continuous variable Deutsch-Jozsa algorithm~\cite{BP03,AHS09,AHS11}.
-Here we explore another continuous variable model of quantum computation based on coherent spin states and show that it can inspire a new algorithm.
+The harmonic oscillator is a continuously-parameterized system having an infinite-dimensional Hilbert space.
+Continuous variable quantum computation based on the harmonic oscillator may be thought of as a model of quantum computation.
+The circuit model was the first such model~\cite{De89}, and the circuit and one-way quantum models are examples of different models~\cite{Ne06}, which are distinguished by different processing methods.
+Since continuous-variable quantum information may be defined in both finite- and infinite- dimensional Hilbert spaces~\cite{Ad12}, we are inspired to investigate computational models in continuously parameterized yet finite-dimensional Hilbert spaces.